-2.1 Whitfield Business provides a range of marketing services.
+2.1 We provide a range of business services.
 Unless specified under our Terms and Conditions, we are the ‘controller’ of your personal information.
 A ‘controller’ is a company that decides why and how your personal information is processed.

-2.2 Where this policy refers to “we”, “our” or “us” below it is referring to the Whitfield Business.
+2.2 Where this policy refers to “we”, “our” or “us” it is referring to Whitfield Business Hub.

 4.1.
 Where you have provided CONSENT: We may use and process your personal information where you have consented for us to do so for the following purposes: